-Mobile Threat Defense Software
+Mobile Threat Defense for the Insurance Industry

 Sensitive data resides on mobile devices used for property and casualty insurance work.
 Captured claims photos and geolocations, customer identity information, financial data, employee data and internal agency communications on devices are of potential value to hackers and cybercriminals.
 Device, network and application (or “DNA”) cyberattacks have become so prevalent across all industries that insurers are now indemnifying enterprises with standalone cyber-insurance policies, for an estimated $3.25B in gross written premiums for 2016.
 Here are the top reasons why mobile security is challenging for insurance companies:

 When customers and agents increasingly bring their own devices (BYOD) for both personal and work purposes, the insurance firm cannot legally maintain the same level of surveillance they once imposed on corporate-issued equipment.
 Even when mobile devices are issued by the company, security policies become difficult to enforce in the field, because if an employee can see sensitive personal information, hackers can as well.